mabi-gg/mabi.gg/README.md

 ### Run the dev server

 Run the dev server with this command: `pnpm dev`

-If you have not set up the local database, configure the dev server to proxy to the deployed service like this: `DEV_PROXY=true pnpm dev`
+If you have not set up the local database, configure the dev server to proxy to the deployed service like this: `pnpm dev-proxy`

 Keep in mind that if you proxy to the deployed service, you will not be able to log in.